grafana/k6-docs/src/data/markdown/docs/03 cloud/07 Cloud FAQ/12 Virtual Users.md

 ## Virtual Users in context of Web Apps/Websites

 Virtual Users are designed to act and behave like real users/browsers would.
-That is, they are capable of making multiple network connnections in parallel, just like a real user in a browser would.
+That is, they are capable of making multiple network connections in parallel, just like a real user in a browser would.
 When using a `http.batch()` request, HTTP requests are sent in parallel.
 Further, you can even control the specifics of this behavior through the [batch](/using-k6/options#batch) and [batchPerHost](/using-k6/options#batchPerHost) options.
 The default is 10 connections in parallel and per host.
 For further information, refer to the article about [load testing websites](/testing-guides/load-testing-websites).

 <!--